Galois descent for the gonality of curves: Introduction

-Brill-Noether theory completely determines the possible gonalities of a curve of genus $g$ over an separably closed field $k$.
+Brill-Noether theory completely determines the possible gonalities of a curve of genus $g$ over an algebraically closed field $k$.
 For every curve $C$ of genus $g>0$, we have and there exists a curve $C$ of genus $g$ and gonality $\gamma$ for any such number.
-The unicity hypothesis in theorems \ref{mainthm} and \ref{mainthm3} is satisfied in most cases with non-maximal geometric gonality:
+The uniqueness hypothesis in Theorem \ref{mainthm} is satisfied in most cases with non-maximal geometric gonality, at least when the characteristic of the field is $0$.